mjkahlke/gtab/README.md

 ## Overview

-**gtab** is a command line utility that takes a chord name and generates tab (tablature notation) for playing the chord on a six-string guitar in standard tuning.
+**gtab** is a command line utility that takes a chord name and generates tablature notation (tab) for playing it on a six-string guitar in standard tuning.

 ## How it works

-The root of the chord is determined from the chord name, then the chord suffix is used as a map key to lookup the tonal signature of the chord.
+The root note is determined from the chord name, then the suffix is used as a map key to lookup the tonal signature of the chord.
 For example, Cmaj7 is a maj7 chord with a root of C. The chord construction formula for maj7 is composed of a unison, major 3rd, perfect 5th and dominant 7th note or interval.
 This corresponds to 0, 4, 7 and 11 half steps (frets) from the root.
 It is then a simple matter of counting guitar frets and strings to generate a tab.

 ## Tablature notation